nanoframework/nanoFramework.Hardware.Esp32.Rmt/README.md

 ## Getting Started

 Our samples repository contains commented code showcasing how to use the RMT module in ESP32 MCUs to control various types of devices using nanoFramework.
-The RMT samples can be found [here](https://docs.espressif.com/projects/esp-idf/en/v4.4.3/esp32/api-reference/peripherals/rmt.html).
+The RMT samples can be found [Here](https://github.com/nanoframework/Samples/tree/main/samples/Hardware.Esp32.Rmt).

+A detailed explanation about the RMT module can be found [here](https://docs.espressif.com/projects/esp-idf/en/v4.4.3/esp32/api-reference/peripherals/rmt.html).

 ## Migrating from v1 to v2